Can You Claim Moving Expenses for Going Back to School?

 How These Rules Affect Students

-Students still have some options available to them.
+If you're a student, you still have some options for tax breaks.
 You might consider making use of other tax breaks designed specifically for students that are not impacted by the Tax Cuts and Jobs Act, such as the Lifetime Learning Credit or the American Opportunity Tax Credit.
 Estimate your tax obligation in conjunction with either of these credits.
 You might realize that you're actually better off claiming one of them than you would be if you had been able to claim the moving deduction.

 And remember that the pivotal date is your move.
 For example, if you relocated between semesters in December 2017 and if you were able to arrange your schedule to work full-time for 39 weeks in 2018, you would still qualify for the moving expense deduction for the 2017 tax year because the IRS gave you 12 months from the time of your move to meet the time test.